Disclaimer: This medical information is designed as an aid only for the patients of Drs. Concannon & Vitale.

 Your full term infant will usually be between 6 to 9 pounds in weight (2800 to 4000 grams), and be between 18 to 22 inches in length (46 to 56 cm).
 The baby may normally lose up to one tenth of its birth weight in the first week, but should regain the birth weight by two weeks of age.
 Infants will gain weight at about one half to one ounce a day in the first few months.

-You may notice a yellowish color to the baby's skin during the
+You may notice a yellowish color to the baby's skin

-few days of life.
-This is jaundice
+during the first few days of life.
+This is jaundice and occurs

-and occurs quite commonly due to the immature liver.
+quite commonly due to the immature liver.
 Usually any

-yellow tint has disappeared by a week of
+yellow tint has disappeared by a week of life.
+If the

 All babies sneeze a lot — that's how they clear their noses.
 The nostrils of a baby's nose are very small, so that a little bit of mucus goes a long way to blocking them up and making them sound congested.
 Use the nasal aspirator (bulb syringe) you were given at the hospital to cleanse the nose of any mucus blockage.

 Some normal enlargement of the baby's breasts is due to Mom's hormones.
 Occasionally, some milky discharge may come out of the nipples.
 Both conditions are normal in the first month.
-Don't squeeze the breasts, and do call us if there seems to be increased redness or soreness of the baby's breasts.
+Don't squeeze the breasts, but do call us if there seems to be increased redness or soreness of the baby's breasts.
 There often is a slight bump noted to the lower end of the breast bone.
 This is normal and usually becomes less noticeable with age.